davatorium/rofi/README.md

 *   Easily extensible using scripts and plugins
 *   Advanced Theming

-# Modi
+# Modes

-**Rofi** has several built-in modi implementing common use cases and can be extended by scripts (either called from **Rofi** or calling **Rofi**) or plugins.
+**Rofi** has several built-in modes implementing common use cases and can be extended by scripts (either called from **Rofi** or calling **Rofi**) or plugins.

-Below is a list of the different modi:
+Below is a list of the different modes:

 * **run**: launch applications from $PATH, with option to launch in terminal.
 * **drun**: launch applications based on desktop files.
 It tries to be compliant to the XDG standard.